zimnickico/PBFiveM/README.md

 # Known Issues

-*Player is unable to activate to Panic Buttons (Semi Intentional)
+*Player is unable to activate two Panic Buttons at the same time (Semi Intentional)

 *The notification will sometimes display the wrong streetname.